LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/livepersons-conversational-commerce-platform.md

 ### Meet consumers needs through the entire journey

-From the ability to market, discover and reach new audiences over messaging, to supporting loyalty, upsalel and customer care, conversational commerce is crucial throughout the customer journey.
+From the ability to market, discover and reach new audiences over messaging, to supporting loyalty, upsale and customer care, conversational commerce is crucial throughout the customer journey.

 LivePerson’s conversational commerce platform smartly brings together the myriad consumer messaging endpoints (Facebook Messenger, Alexa, Apple Business Chat, Google RCS and more) backend systems, automations, and agents necessary to make customer care happen.
 It allows **consumers to reach brands through messaging and combines human agents, bots and AI to automate day-to-day customer care operations and sales opportunities**.